-(1) List individual Federal programs by Federal agency.
-For a cluster of programs, provide the cluster name, list individual Federal programs within the cluster of programs, and provide the applicable Federal agency name.
-For R&D, total Federal awards expended must be shown either by individual Federal award or by Federal agency and major subdivision within the Federal agency.
-For example, the National Institutes of Health is a major subdivision in the Department of Health and Human Services.
+(1) List individual Federal programs by Federal agency using the applicable Assistance Listing number(s).
+For a cluster of programs, the non-Federal entity must provide the cluster name, a list of individual Federal programs within the cluster, and provide the Federal agency name and the applicable Assistance Listing number(s).
+For research and development, total Federal awards expended must be shown either by individual Federal award or by Federal agency and major subdivision within the Federal agency.
+For example, the National Institutes of Health is a major subdivision within the Department of Health and Human Services.

 (2) For Federal awards received as a subrecipient, the name of the pass-through entity and identifying number assigned by the pass-through entity must be included.

-(3) Provide total Federal awards expended for each individual Federal program and the Assistance Listings Number or other identifying number when the Assistance Listings information is not available.
-For a cluster of programs also provide the total for the cluster.
+(3) Provide total Federal awards expended for each individual Federal program and the Assistance Listings number or other identifying number when the Assistance Listings information is unavailable.
+For a cluster of programs, the auditee must also provide the total for the cluster.

 (4) Include the total amount provided to subrecipients from each Federal program.

 (5) For loan or loan guarantee programs described in § 200.502(b), identify in the notes to the schedule the balances outstanding at the end of the audit period.
-This is in addition to including the total Federal awards expended for loan or loan guarantee programs in the schedule.
+This requirement is in addition to including the total Federal awards expended for loan or loan guarantee programs in the schedule.

-(6) Include notes that describe that significant accounting policies used in preparing the schedule, and note whether or not the auditee elected to use the 10% de minimis cost rate as covered in § 200.414.
+(6) Include notes describing the significant accounting policies used in preparing the schedule and whether the auditee elected to use the de minimis indirect cost rate of up to 15 percent (see § 200.414).

 § 200.511 Audit findings follow-up.

 (a) General.
 The auditee is responsible for follow-up and corrective action on all audit findings.
 As part of this responsibility, the auditee must prepare a summary schedule of prior audit findings.
 The auditee must also prepare a corrective action plan for current year audit findings.
 The summary schedule of prior audit findings and the corrective action plan must include the reference numbers the auditor assigns to audit findings under § 200.516(c).
 Since the summary schedule may include audit findings from multiple years, it must include the fiscal year in which the finding initially occurred.
-The corrective action plan and summary schedule of prior audit findings must include findings relating to the financial statements which are required to be reported in accordance with GAGAS.
+The corrective action plan and summary schedule of prior audit findings must include financial statement findings that the auditor was required to report in accordance with GAGAS.

 (b) Summary schedule of prior audit findings.
-The summary schedule of prior audit findings must report the status of all audit findings included in the prior audit's schedule of findings and questioned costs.
-The summary schedule must also include audit findings reported in the prior audit's summary schedule of prior audit findings except audit findings listed as corrected in accordance with paragraph (b)(1) of this section, or no longer valid or not warranting further action in accordance with paragraph (b)(3) of this section.
+The summary schedule of prior audit findings must report the status of all audit findings included in the prior audit’s schedule of findings and questioned costs.
+The summary schedule must also include audit findings reported in the prior audit’s summary schedule of prior audit findings except audit findings listed as corrected in accordance with paragraph (b)(1) of this section or no longer valid or not warranting further action in accordance with paragraph (b)(3) of this section.

 (1) When audit findings were fully corrected, the summary schedule need only list the audit findings and state that corrective action was taken.

-(2) When audit findings were not corrected or were only partially corrected, the summary schedule must describe the reasons for the finding's recurrence and planned corrective action, and any partial corrective action taken.
-When corrective action taken is significantly different from corrective action previously reported in a corrective action plan or in the Federal agency's or pass-through entity's management decision, the summary schedule must provide an explanation.
+(2) When audit findings were not corrected or only partially corrected, the summary schedule must describe the reasons for the finding’s recurrence, planned corrective action, and any partial corrective action taken.
+When the corrective action taken significantly differs from the corrective action previously reported in a corrective action plan or the Federal agency’s or pass-through entity’s management decision, the summary schedule must provide an explanation.